Days, Months and Seasons

 No word in the English language rhymes with orange, silver or purple.
 Another non-rhyming word is 'month'.

-The word 'month' stems from 'moon', and 'calendar' stems from calare (to call out), just as the ancient priests did when they announced a new moon.
-The month names we use were chosen to celebrate Roman deities and emperors.
+The word 'month' stems from 'moon', and month names we use were chosen to celebrate Roman deities and emperors.
 (Similar names are used in other European languages, such as French, German, Italian and Spanish.)

 (Curiously, when Pope Gregory XIII changed the calendar system in 1582 and established the Gregorian calendar with January as the first month of the year, he didn't bother to rename any of these months.
 December, for example, could have been changed to acknowledge Advent or Christmas with Advenber or Chrisber.)